Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 Low rent and great access to Tokyo

-It is important to avoid areas in Tokyo with high rent (Shibuya, Shinjuku, Shinagawa, etc.) and choose an area with good value for money.
+It is important to avoid areas in Tokyo with high rents (Shibuya, Shinjuku, Shinagawa, etc.) and choose an area with good value for money.

 How much savings do you need to live alone?